Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 ## Day 1:
 Day 1 workshop is organized to give introduction about the design on web based linux virtual machine and introduction of EDA tools used at various stages of design flow.
 The learning platform is divided in two sections - 1.
-Learners corners, which gives labs instances to perform various tasks related t odesign flow and - 2.
-Assessments - which gives access to multiple question based on learning .
+Learners corners, which gives labs instances to perform various tasks related to design flow
-Report section is also there in the assessments secion to get feedback about the day 1 completion in the form of report .
+                                                   2. Assessments - which gives access to multiple question based on learning .
 ### Topics covered in day 1:
 - Introduction to RISC V SOC architecture - packeage, chip/ die specifications like pads, core(picorv32)
 - Introduction to The Raven Chip - Raven soc, I/O's, Macros,IP's.
 - preparation for qflow and synthesis
   RISC-V ISA Introduction :
   Very well presentation of the conversion of the high level language code to machine code using complier and assembler with the help of pictorial depiction.
   RIS-V based SoC is introduced -Raven and picoSoC Implementation of the RISC-V can be done by RTL coding using HDL's( Verilog,VHDL) and then its physical implentation can be done using backend of ASIC flow( RTL to GDSII).
 ## EDA tools used in the deisgn flow:
 - Yosys     - for synthesis
 - Graywolf  - for placement